andras-simonyi/citeproc-org/README.md

 [citeproc-el](https://github.com/andras-simonyi/citeproc-el) Emacs Lisp library.
 (See http://citationstyles.org/ for more information on the CSL project.)

-Currently citeproc-orgref supports only the rendering of BibTeX bibliographies — BibLaTeX support is planned.
+Currently citeproc-orgref supports only the rendering of BibTeX bibliographies—BibLaTeX support is planned.

 citeproc-orgref is in an early stage of its development and mostly untested, so bugs and rough edges are to be expected.